-William T. Giles, 58-Chief Financial Officer and Executive Vice President - Finance and Information Technology, Customer Satisfaction William T. Giles was named Chief Financial Officer during May 2006.
+William T. Giles, 59-Chief Financial Officer and Executive Vice President - Finance and Information Technology, Customer Satisfaction William T. Giles was named Chief Financial Officer during May 2006.
 He has also held other responsibilities at various times including Executive Vice President of Finance, Information Technology, ALLDATA and Store Development.
 From 1991 to May 2006, he held several positions with Linens N' Things, Inc., most recently as the Executive Vice President and Chief Financial Officer.
 Prior to 1991, he was with Melville, Inc. and PricewaterhouseCoopers.
 Mr. Giles is a member of the Board of Directors for Brinker International.

-Mark A. Finestone, 56-Executive Vice President - Merchandising, Supply Chain and Marketing, Customer Satisfaction
+Mark A. Finestone, 57-Executive Vice President - Merchandising, Supply Chain and Marketing, Customer Satisfaction

 Mark A. Finestone was named Executive Vice President - Merchandising, Supply Chain and Marketing during October 2015.
 Previously, he was Senior Vice President - Merchandising and Store Development since 2014, Senior Vice President - Merchandising from 2008 to 2014, and Vice President - Merchandising from 2002 to 2008.
 Prior to joining AutoZone in 2002, Mr. Finestone worked for May Department Stores for 19 years where he held a variety of leadership roles which included Divisional Vice President, Merchandising.
+Mr. Finestone also serves as Chairman of the Auto Care Association.

-William W. Graves, 57-Executive Vice President - Mexico, Brazil, IMC and Store Development, Customer Satisfaction William W. Graves was named Executive Vice President - Mexico, Brazil, IMC and Store Development during October 2015.
+William W. Graves, 58-Executive Vice President - Mexico, Brazil and Store Development, Customer Satisfaction William W. Graves was named Executive Vice President - Mexico, Brazil and Store Development during October 2015.
 Previously, he was Senior Vice President - Supply Chain and International since 2012.
 Prior thereto, he was Senior Vice President - Supply Chain from 2006 to 2012 and Vice President - Supply Chain from 2000 to 2006.
 From 1992 to 2000, Mr. Graves served in various capacities within the Company.
+On September 27, 2018, Mr. Graves announced his retirement from the Company, which will be effective early January 2019.

-Thomas B. Newbern, 55-Executive Vice President - Store Operations, Commercial, Loss Prevention and ALLDATA, Customer Satisfaction Thomas B. Newbern was named Executive Vice President - Store Operations, Commercial, Loss Prevention and ALLDATA during February 2017.
+Thomas B. Newbern, 56-Executive Vice President - Store Operations, Commercial, Loss Prevention and ALLDATA, Customer Satisfaction Thomas B. Newbern was named Executive Vice President - Store Operations, Commercial, Loss Prevention and ALLDATA during February 2017.
 Prior to that, he was Executive Vice President - Store Operations, Commercial and Loss Prevention since October 2015.
 Previously, he held the titles Senior Vice President - Store Operations and Loss Prevention from 2014 to 2015, Senior Vice President - Store Operations and Store Development from 2012 to 2014, Senior Vice President - Store Operations from 2007 to 2012 and Vice President - Store Operations from 1998 to 2007.
 Prior thereto, he served in various capacities within the Company.

-Philip B. Daniele, 48-Senior Vice President - Commercial, Customer Satisfaction
+Philip B. Daniele, 49-Senior Vice President - Commercial, Customer Satisfaction